be2rlab/AORR/docs/Main_node.md

 ## all_model.py
 [Object recognition wrapper](https://github.com/be2rlab/ROS-object-recognition/blob/master/scripts/models/all_model.py) contains taks specific wrappers (for class-agnostic segmentation, feature extraction (not completely) and classification).
 Specifying segmentation model wrapper, we can change framework for segmentation.

+## Segmentation wrappers
+Currently, four wrappers are supported:
+ 1. MMDetection
+ 2. Detectron2
+ 3. MMDeploy
+ 4. TensorRT

+MMDetection and Detectron2 are the most common frameworks for object detection and instance segmentation tasks.
+MMDeploy and TensorRT are frameworks for faster inference of trained models.
+Instructions about them can be found [here](https://github.com/be2rlab/ROS-object-recognition/blob/master/docs/Model_deployment.md).

+All wrappers have the same call intefrace and slightly different constructors.
+Importing all of them at once causes conflicts, so it is adviced to import only one of them.